Hannah-goodridge/eventseats/docs/embedding.md

 # Simple Embedding Guide

-The Show Bookings System can be easily embedded into external websites using simple HTML iframes.
+The Event Seats can be easily embedded into external websites using simple HTML iframes.
 No complex APIs or JavaScript required!

 ## Quick Start